Rose Vestments and IHS Design Index

 The Fabrics being used for the set are Florence Brocade in Rose

-and Verona Lurex Tapestry in the Metallic Gold.
+and Verona Lurex Tapestry in Metallic Gold.
 The Verona Tapestry comes from the UK.
 It is a lovely fabric!
 The weight is a little heavier than the brocade.
 It features two main design motifs.
 The first is a Jardiniere, or large ceramic pot, used to hold flowers.
 And this one is a beauty!
 Jardineire motifs are seen frequently on the tapestry fabrics used in Ecclesiastical Sewing and Vestment making.

 The description of the Verona Tapestry states: